bevyengine/bevy/release-content/release-notes/one_to_many_processing.md

 Then if you have an asset like `shakespeare.txt`, you can load these separate files as `shakespeare.txt/Line0.line`, `shakespeare.txt/Line1.line`, etc. These separate files can have different file extensions, be loaded as completely separate asset types, or be entirely produced from scratch within the asset processor!
+These files are treated as completely distinct assets, so loading them looks like a regular asset load (e.g., `asset_server.load("shakespeare.txt/Line1.line")`).

-We plan to use this to break apart large glTF files into smaller, easier-to-load pieces - particularly for producing meshlets.
+We plan to use this to break apart large glTF files into smaller, easier-to-load pieces - particularly for producing virtual geometry meshes.